All posts

 The five models are worth naming explicitly, because most conversations in this space proceed as if there are only two or three.

 The first is Big-4 transformation.
-McKinsey QuantumBlack, Accenture's AI practice, Deloitte AI & Data, BCG X. The shape of the engagement is familiar: a partner-led roadmap, opportunity prioritisation workshops, a pilot proposal at month six.
+McKinsey QuantumBlack, Accenture's AI practice, Deloitte AI & Data, BCG X. The shape of the engagement is familiar: a partner-led roadmap, opportunity prioritization workshops, a pilot proposal at month six.
 The deliverable is a recommendation.
 The customer they sell to is a global enterprise with an in-house technology function and an offshore engineering capacity that can take the recommendation forward.

 The second is the AI boutique.
 Faculty in the UK, Mosaic, Plan A Technologies, a growing class of fifteen-to-fifty person firms staffed by ML engineers who will build something custom.
 The model is bespoke.
 You describe the problem precisely, they spec a system, six months later they hand it back.
 The customer is a tech-forward leader who can specify the problem precisely, has internal engineering to maintain the result, and can wait six months.